Kubyk01/tender-service/README.md

-# tender-service
-Start tender-service
+#Tender-service
+How to Start the Service

+# Navigate to the project directory
 cd tender-service

+# Build the project
 mvn clean install

+# Start the service using Docker Compose
 docker-compose up --build

-Project need at least 200 megabytes of RAM and at least 1 core of procesor to work properly.
-Also, it need access to internet to parsing service work properly
+Requirements

+    Minimum 200 MB of RAM

+    At least 1 CPU core

+    Internet access is required for the parsing service to function correctly